Ichoran/teensy-stimulus/README.md

 #### Chained Stimulus Trains

 Stimulus trains can be chained one after another.
-To add a new train after the existing specified one, use `+`, e.g. `~A+`.
-All commands regarding this output pin will apply only to the second train after this command executes.
-The second train will be initialized with zero values, and will begin executing as soon as the time on the first train elapses.
+To add a new train after the existing specified one, use `&`, e.g. `~A&`.
+All commands regarding this output pin will apply only to the new train after this command executes.
+The new train will be initialized with zero values (so you had better set them), and will begin executing as soon as the time on the previous train elapses.

 A maximum of 254 trains can be stored across all pins.
 Each of the 25 initial pins reserves one train to begin with, leaving 229 free for extensions.

 ### Error States

 The Teensy Stimulus state machine contains a single error state.
-The machine can enter this state in response to invalid input that is dangerous to ignore: requesting a channel that is not there, trying to specify more states than are allowed, or setting parameters into an already-running protocol.
+The machine can enter this state in response to invalid input that is dangerous to ignore: placing an invalid request, trying to specify more states than are allowed, or setting parameters into an already-running protocol.
 When in an error state, the system will accept commands but not parse any of them save for `~@` which will return `~!` if there is an error (that command will return `~.` when there is no error and is awaiting commands, `~*` when running, and `~/` when finished running but not reset); for `~#` which will report the error state (as `^error message here$` where the message hopefully contains some information about what went wrong); and for `~.` which will reset and clear the error state (at which point it can no longer be read out).

 ### Executing and Querying a Stimulation Protocol